JiahuaDong/ICCV2019Publication-Semantic-Transferable-Weakly-Supervised-Endoscopic-Lesions-Segmentation/ReadMe.md

 }

 ## Questions
-If you have any questions, please feel free to cantact Jiahua Dong or Yang Cong.
+If you have any questions, please feel free to contact Jiahua Dong or Yang Cong.
 {dongjiahua@sia.cn, dongjiahua1995@gmail.com, congyang81@gmail.com}